 Please write a personal message (to Peter and Barbara) about you, what you want to learn, why, what we can learn from you, your skills and your dream future, so we can setup a good stay for you.

 We like to share and exchange recipes, music (we have a piano, guitar, wooden flutes, djembe, cajon), inspiring movies, ideas, insights...
-Peter is a blacksmith, Barbara likes to work with wool (from raw sheep wool to yarn or felted purse) and she makes our own herbal health care (tinctures, oils, teas) and body care (face & hand creams).
+Peter used to be a blacksmith, Barbara likes to work with wool (from raw sheep wool to yarn or felted purse) and she makes our own herbal health care (tinctures, oils, teas) and body care (face & hand creams).

 You can learn about permaculture and personal development.